sasha-byke/ml-api/README.md

       .
   displayName: Build image
 ```
 Once again, let us break a few things down here.
-First of all, task `PipAuthenticate@1` is doing the authentication for us, we specify artifact feed (`dss`) and it produces environmental variable for us `PIP_EXTRA_INDEX_URL` that contains address and access token to connect to private Azure artifact storage (similar to one that we put in `pip.url.secret` locally before)
+First of all, task `PipAuthenticate@1` is doing the authentication for us, we specify artifact feed (`dss`) and it produces an environmental variable for us `PIP_EXTRA_INDEX_URL` that contains an address and access token to connect to private Azure artifact storage (similar to one that we put in `pip.url.secret` locally before)

-Next, that variable is supplied to `docker build` command with argument `--build-arg 'INDEX_URL= $(PIP_EXTRA_INDEX_URL)'` so that `pip` inside docker image knows where to look for our package and how to authenticate itself in order to install it
+Next, that variable is supplied to `docker build` command with argument `--build-arg 'INDEX_URL= $(PIP_EXTRA_INDEX_URL)'` so that `pip` inside the docker image knows where to look for our package and how to authenticate itself in order to install it

 As soon as you have your image built, you can push it to your container storage.